Adani Enterprises: AMG Media Networks

+In December 2023, AMG Media Networks acquired a 50.50% controlling stake in Indo-Asian News Service (IANS).

 Former subsidiaries

 Former subsidiaries Adani Ports & SEZ, Adani Power and Adani Transmission were demerged from Adani Enterprises in 2015.
 Adani Green Energy and Adani Gas were demerged in 2018.

+Adani Cementation or Adani Cement Industries Limited (ACIL) was incorporated in June 2021 as a subsidiary of Adani Enterprises.
+It was reported in June 2021 that the Adani Group planned to set up a cement plant in Maharashtra which will have an initial capacity of 5-Million tonnes per annum with an approximate investment of ₹900-1,000 crore.
+In 2024, Adani Cementation was merged with Ambuja Cements in a share swap deal in which Adani Enterprises obtained 87 lakh shares of Ambuja Cements.

 Investments

 In 2021, Adani Enterprises acquired a 20% stake in the online travel company Cleartrip.
-Adani Enterprises acquired a 49% stake in Maharashtra Border Check Post Network, a subsidiary of the publicly-listed Sadbhav Infrastructure Projects.
+Adani Enterprises acquired a 49% stake in Maharashtra Border Check Post Network, a subsidiary of the publicly listed Sadbhav Infrastructure Projects.

 Controversies

 Opposition to Carmichael mine

 The Carmichael coal mine project has faced environmental protests across Australia since the mine was proposed in 2010.
 The pressure from environmental groups forced international banks and financial institutions to not lend to the project, and resulted in a long delay in securing environmental clearances.
 In 2018, Adani Group scaled down the mine's capacity and self-financed the project.
 An indigenous group of the region went to court seeking invalidation of the indigenous land use agreement which was approved by its representatives, but the appeal was dismissed by the Federal Court in 2019.
 The mine made its first coal shipment in December 2021.